 Margaret Raymond-Flood devotes her practice to general litigation with an emphasis on complex commercial matters.
 Margaret has appeared in the federal and state courts of New Jersey, as well as the federal courts of other jurisdictions.
-She also has considerable experience in the defense of environmental, professional liability, and insurance claims.
+She has considerable experience in the defense of environmental litigation.
+Margaret also serves as panel counsel in a variety of professional liability claims, including legal, medical and environmental matters.

 Margaret has extensive litigation experience, including pretrial procedure, motion practice, and taking and defending depositions of corporate representatives, employees, and expert witnesses throughout the country.
 She has tried several complex matters on both the state and federal levels and she has also used state-of-the-art technology as part of her trial preparation and presentation.
 In addition, she has participated as a speaker in seminars dealing with a variety of insurance-related topics and trial presentation.